Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter (CHRONOS) for gravitational wave detection: Noise Model

 At low frequencies ($f < 1~\mathrm{Hz}$), the system is assumed to employ a pre-isolation configuration analogous to that of LIGO, incorporating both passive and active isolation stages, followed by a multi-stage pendulum suspension.
 The overall transfer function thus includes the full yaw response of the suspension.
 For the rotational degree of freedom, the effective seismic coupling is empirically found to be roughly $1/100$ of the translational coupling amplitude, consistent with the TOBA analysis~\cite{Ando2010}.

 The resulting one-sided amplitude spectral density of the seismic contribution is expressed as

-where: \begin{itemize} \item $S_{x}^{\mathrm{ground}}(f)$ is the measured ground-displacement spectrum at the ASGRAF site, typically characterized by $10^{-7}$--$10^{-9}~\mathrm{m/\sqrt{Hz}}$ in the 0.1--10~Hz range. \item $H_{\mathrm{yaw}}(f)$ is the suspension yaw transfer function, describing the angular response of the suspended bar to ground motion. \item $G_{\mu g}$ is the conversion gain between mechanical torque and equivalent gravitational acceleration, incorporating the bar geometry and lever arm. \item $G_{\mathrm{pre}}$ represents the frequency-dependent attenuation of the pre-isolation system, typically providing suppression proportional to $f^{-4}$ to $f^{-6}$ above the microseismic peak. \end{itemize}
+where $S_{x}^{\mathrm{ground}}(\Omega)$ denotes the ground-displacement spectrum.
+In this work, $S_{x}^{\mathrm{ground}}(\Omega)$ is calculated assuming measured underground seismic data at the KAGRA site, as reported by Michimura \textit{et al.}~\cite{Michimura_2017}.
+The transfer function $H_{\mathrm{yaw}}(\Omega)$ represents the yaw response of the suspended torsion bar to ground motion.
+The factor $G_{\mu g}$ is the conversion gain between mechanical torque and the equivalent gravitational acceleration, which incorporates the bar geometry and the effective lever arm.
+The term $G_{\mathrm{pre}}$ describes the frequency-dependent attenuation of the pre-isolation system, typically providing suppression proportional to $\Omega^{-4}$ to $\Omega^{-6}$ above the microseismic peak.
 For the full CHRONOS facility, a dedicated vibration-isolation platform and cryogenic suspension are planned to achieve enhanced attenuation in the sub-hertz region.
 Such systems will combine multiple layers of active inertial sensing, low-frequency tilt decoupling, and cryogenic damping control to suppress seismic noise below $10^{-18}~\mathrm{m/\sqrt{Hz}}$ at frequencies approaching $0.1~\mathrm{Hz}$.
 These developments are essential for extending the CHRONOS sensitivity into the deep sub-hertz band, where Newtonian noise and coating thermal noise become the dominant limiting factors.